 - Social Security card (non-metal).

 - Certificate of Attendance from your school (if you're under 18 years old).

 - Completed application with parental signatures; if your parents are divorced, only the custodial parent will need to sign.

 NOTE: During the application process, you must pass the written exam as well as pass the vision test before you can get your hands on a learner's permit.

 Mississippi offers an intermediate license, one step above the learner's permit.
 You can apply for this license after holding your MS permit for at least 12 months.

 This Class Y license allows you to drive, unsupervised, from 6 a.m. to 10 p.m..
 If you need to drive outside of those hours, you must have a licensed driver who is at least 21 years old riding in the front passenger seat.
 You will still need to pass the written and vision tests, and you will need to provide the same information stated above that is required to obtain the learner's permit.
 The fee for an Intermediate License is $11.

 Bypassing the Certificate of Attendance Requirement

-In Mississippi, if you are under the age of 18, you must provide a Certificate of Attendance to receive any driver's license or permit.
+In Mississippi, if you are under 18 years old, you must provide a Certificate of Attendance to receive any driver's license or permit.
 This document is only valid for 30 days.
 However, there is one exception to the rule: marriage.

-If you are married and under 18, you are not required to provide the Certificate of Attendance when you apply for a learner's permit or driver's license.
+If you are married and under 18 years old, you are not required to provide the Certificate of Attendance when you apply for a learner's permit or driver's license.
 Instead, you will need to provide a certified copy of your marriage certificate.
-Your driver's license will only be valid for one year or until your next birthday.
-The license fee is $6.
+Your driver's license will only be valid for 1 year or until your next birthday.
+The license fee is $9.